bajramienes/PPO-vs-SAC/README.md

 See `requirements.txt` for full details.

-## License
+## Usage and Access

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this work with proper attribution.
+This code and dataset are provided for academic review and reproducibility purposes only.
+Redistribution, modification, or use in commercial projects is not permitted without explicit permission from the authors.

 ## Author
 Enes Bajrami
 PhD Candidate in Software Engineering and Artificial Intelligence
-Faculty of Computer Science and Engineering
-Ss.
-Cyril and Methodius University
+Faculty of Computer Science and Engineering - Ss.
+Cyril and Methodius University enes.bajrami@students.finki.ukim.mk

 ## Acknowledgments